 Priority should be given to Community Care Clinic, MSFit, and other programmatic priorities.

 CLASS OFFICERS

-Class officers are elected during the Spring term of the first year of the DPT Program.
+Class officers are elected late in the Spring term of the first year of the DPT Program.
+Elections are held and run by upper classman.
 Duties and responsibilities of each office are listed below

 Class President: